VC University Scholarship

 To be eligible for the scholarship, applicants:

-• Must be pursuing a career as a VC investor, or intend to do so in the near-term future
+- Must be actively pursuing a career as a VC investor

 No exceptions will be made to the eligibility requirements.